-A newer version of the object card, the object card view is a flexible visual container that holds and groups information together.
-Much like the object card, it is highly customizable so as to accommodate a wide variety of uses and works best when used in a collection view with clear distinctions between groups or a card carousel.
+The object card view is a flexible visual container that holds and groups information together.
+Like the object card, it is highly customizable to accommodate a wide variety of uses and works best when used in a collection view with clear distinctions between groups or a card carousel.

 Use the object card view when users need visual grouping and scannability to related content or perform actions on said objects.
 Keep the content (labels and description) in the object card view concise, only including information that is necessary for the user to easily understand on the surface level.

 Just like in the object cell, an image representing the object can be included and be set to either thumbnail (square) or avatar (circular) with all the same sizing properties.
-Since space is limited in the object card view, it is recommended to use a 45 pixel image or smaller.
+Since space is limited in the object card view, we recommend using a 45 pixel image or smaller.

 B. Object Labels